steenk/tripledollar/README.md

 	var p = $$$('p', This is a text. ', 'This is another one.');

-### Nested
-DOM elements
+### Nested DOM elements

-If a parameter to the $$$ function is a DOM object, it will be appended to the DOM object that $$$ creates.
+If a parameter to the $$$ function is a DOM element, it will be appended to the DOM element that $$$ creates.
 By this, it's easy to create the structure that you want, but be sure to indent right, so you don't get lost.

 	var tab = $$$('table',
 				$$$('tr',